A Town Called Panic: Characters

-Simon is a citizen with orange hair, a green shirt, blue denim jeans and black boots, he lives alone in a strangely small shed that gets knocked down by Stevens red tractor in the episode "Cowboy goes Hunting".
-Simon is a fairly friendly man who occasionally appears in episodes, Simon is on neutral terms with Cowboy, Indian and Horse, never causing conflict with them.
-Simon is often shown doing odd jobs for Cowboy and Indian including managing the sound effects with Horse and Chicken in the episode "The Play", Simon lights a fire next to the microphone to give the illusion that Cowboy is about to get burnt alive in the play but the fire gets out of control and out of stress Simon faints and everyone has to evacuate the building (Jenanine and Steven's barn), the barn completely burns down.
+Simon is a red-haired citizen in a green shirt, blue denim jeans and black boots, who lives alone in a strangely small shed that gets knocked down by Steven's red tractor in the episode "Cowboy goes Hunting".
+Simon is a fairly friendly man who is on neutral terms with Cowboy, Indian and Horse, never causing conflict with them.
+Simon is often shown doing odd jobs for Cowboy and Indian, including managing the sound effects with Horse and Chicken in the episode "The Play".
+In the same episode, Simon lights a fire next to the microphone to give the illusion that Cowboy is about to get burnt alive in the play, but the fire gets out of control and out of stress, Simon faints and everyone has to evacuate the building (Jenanine and Steven's barn).
+Later on, the barn completely burns down.

 Episodes

 As of 24 November 2011, 20 episodes of A Town Called Panic had been made.